4cscc/4cscc-lab-manual/README.md

-# Four Corners Science and Computing Club Lab Notebook
+# Four Corners Science and Computing Club Lab Manual

 Introductory exercises in scientific computing.

 This is the source code repository for the Four Corners Science and Computing Club (4CSCC) Lab Notebook.
-The published book is available at https://gregcaporaso.github.io/4cscc-ln/.
+The published book is available at https://four-corners-scientific-computing.org/4cscc-lab-manual/.

 ## Usage